dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 `IHttpClientFactory` pools the `HttpMessageHandler` instances created by the factory to reduce resource consumption.
 An `HttpMessageHandler` instance may be reused from the pool when creating a new `HttpClient` instance if its lifetime hasn't expired.

 Pooling of handlers is desirable as each handler typically manages its own underlying HTTP connections.
 Creating more handlers than necessary can result in connection delays.
-Some handlers also keep connections open indefinitely, which can prevent the handler from reacting to DNS changes.
+Some handlers also keep connections open indefinitely, which can prevent the handler from reacting to DNS (Domain Name System) changes.

 The default handler lifetime is two minutes.
 The default value can be overridden on a per named client basis: